phrounz/funfind/README.md

    # show all typedefs on the global scope
    funfind typedef foo.c

-   # show the Bar class definition/declaration (if it is on the global scope)
+   # show the Bar class definition/declaration (if it is not a nested class)
    funfind "class Bar" foo.h
 ```